rkulla/vimogen/README.md

 Vimogen is perhaps the easiest way to install, remove, or update Vim plugins.

-Before reading on note that it only works if you use *nix (OSX/Linux/etc) & Bash.
-So it will not work if you use Windows or Zsh, for example.
-Feel free to fork it and make it work on Windows or other shells besides bash if you want to, though!

 Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.
 It also makes it easy to keep all of your Vim plugins synchronized across different